 Information for New Students

 The Office of Residence Life would like to welcome you to our campus.
 Our preparations for fall are underway and we are pleased to include you in our plans.
 On this site, using the links on the left, you will find some information regarding the residence halls and the options and amenities available to you as well as frequently asked questions about what to bring to college and living on campus.
-Perhaps the most important thing, however, is going to http://myhousing.mountunion.edu/myhousing and select ApplyOnline and complete the New Student Housing Application and Meningococcal and Hepatitis B Vaccination Status Form.
+Perhaps the most important thing, however, is going to http://myhousing.mountunion.edu and, in the Applications menu, choose and complete the New Student Housing Application.

-If you plan to commute from your parents' home, you need only to complete the first 5 questions of this form and submit it.
-Although you will not be living on campus, it is important that you return this form, as we will use the information you provide in the campus directory.
+If you plan to commute from your parents' home, you need only to complete the Undergraduate Commuter Form and submit it.
+Although you will not be living on campus, it is important that you return this form, as we will use the information you provide in the campus directory and collect your emergency contact information.

 About Residence Life